- 1 An Introduction to Taper Turning Methods in Lathe Machines

 2. Quick Release Taper

 It is important to keep the taper angle smaller than 3° when using this form of taper.
-In this case, the taper is sufficient to keep the assembled component in place without the need of any additional locking mechanism.
+In this case, the taper is sufficient to keep the assembled component in place without the need for any additional locking mechanism.
 It is sometimes referred to as a slow taper.

 What is the operation of self-locking tapers?